Best sunglasses for small faces

 Cat eye sunglasses

 Fresh out the 1960’s, cat eye sunglasses are a truly classic look.
 With their upward swept end pieces, the retro style of these sunglasses suit a large variety of face shapes.
 Cat eye sunglasses convey a sense of confidence and power, a great look behind a set of dark tinted lenses.
-And when worn by a woman with a small face, they make a bold style statement that is sure to turn heads.

 Woman outside on sunny day wearing oval black sunglasses and checked shirt